-The launch is a hand-launch.
-For best fishing opportunities cast from a canoe or kayak.
+Boat access: the launch is a hand-launch.
+For best fishing opportunities, cast from a canoe or kayak.

 Walleye season opens the first Saturday in May to March 15 and the daily limit is five, with a minimum length of 18 inches.
 Walleye's "wall-eyed" appearance enables them to see very well in low-light and even dark.
-Take to the 3 mile long, narrow lake at dawn or dusk when they are most active.
-If you like to fish from a canoe or kayak — this is your place.
+Take to the narrow, 3 miles long, lake at dawn or dusk when they are most active.
+If you like to fish from a canoe or kayak, this is your place.
 The paddle from Lake Kushaqua to Rainbow Lake, through the narrows, is a nature-lover's paradise.
-Reeling in a Walleye would be icing on the cake!
+Reeling in a walleye would be icing on the cake!

-Other species includes largemouth- and smallmouth-bass, northern pike, walleye, brown bullhead, yellow perch and sunfish
+Other species includes largemouth- and smallmouth-bass, northern pike, brown bullhead, yellow perch and sunfish

 A great way to start a paddling day of any length with so much to explore.
-Rainbow Lake and Rainbow Narrows leads to Lake Kushaqua and The Flow.
+Rainbow Lake and Rainbow Narrows lead to Lake Kushaqua and The Flow.